-The eddy diffusivity observed in 2015 near the mixers ($K = 4.4 \times 10^{-5} \text{ m}^2 \text{ s}^{-1}$) was similar to that observed by SCAMP measurements near an updraft mixer, where water is drawn up from the bottom (Han et al., 2020).
-Although the values of K observed near the mixers was lower than that due to bubblers in Huisman et al (2004), Péclet number considerations indicated that the mixing was sufficient to move some cells through the water column.
-The Péclet number ($Pe = \tau{mix}/\tau_w = (wH)/K$) is a ratio between the time scales of turbulent mixing ($\tau{mix} = H^2/K$) and vertical velocity ($\tau_w = H/w$; sinking/floating), where w is the vertical velocity of the cell and W is the water depth.
-W0 indicates that vertical flotation velocities exceed the rate of turbulent mixing, whereas W1 indicates turbulent mixing dominates over vertical velocity and homogenous mixing is more likely (Visser et al., 2016).
-For W1 indicates turbulent at L1 (W1 indicates turbulent W2 is more likely (Visser et al., 2016).
-For W3 is a factor of the calculated at L1 (W1 indicates turbulent W3 is more likely (Visser et al., 2016).

-6.21 μm s-1 (Walsby & Holland, 2006) is 0.7, demonstrating that turbulent mixing likely dominates over vertical velocities of phytoplankton.
-Using the maximum floating velocities for Aphanizomenon flos-aquae (7 μm s-1) and Dolichospermum flos-aquae (10 μm s-1) reported by Reynolds et al. (1987), Pe calculated at L1 is 0.8 and 1.1, respectively.
+The eddy diffusivity observed in 2015 near the mixers ( $K = 4.4 \times 10^{-5} \text{ m}^2 \text{ s}^{-1}$ ) was similar to that observed by SCAMP measurements near an updraft mixer, where water is drawn up from the bottom (Han et al., 2020).
+Although the values of K observed near the mixers were lower than that due to bubblers in Huisman et al. (2004), Péclet number considerations indicated that the mixing was sufficient to move some cells through the water column.
+The Péclet number ( $Pe = \tau{mix}/\tau_w = (w H)/K$ ) is a ratio between the time scales of turbulent mixing $(\tau{mix} = H^2/K)$ and vertical velocity ( $\tau_w = H/w$ ; sinking/floating), where w is the vertical velocity of the cell and H is the water depth.
+Pe > 1 indicates that vertical flotation velocities exceed the rate of turbulent mixing, whereas Pe < 1 indicates turbulent mixing dominates over vertical velocity and homogenous mixing is more likely (Visser et al., 2016).
+For Planktothrix, Pe calculated at L1 (H = 5 m depth; $K = 4.4 \times 10^{-5}$ m s-1) using w = 6.21 μm s-1 (Walsby & Holland, 2006) is 0.7, demonstrating that turbulent mixing likely dominates over vertical velocities of phytoplankton.
+Using the maximum floating velocities for A. flos-aquae (7 $\mu$ m s-1) and D. flos-aquae (10 $\mu$ m $s^{-1}$ ) reported by Reynolds et al. (1987), Pe calculated at L1 is 0.8 and 1.1, respectively.
 Therefore, the observed values of K at L1 when only one mixer is operating, may not be enough to overwhelm the vertical floating velocities of D. flos-aquae.
-During the August 2018 experiment, D. flos-aquae counts were higher at the surface than the bottom at L1 before the mixers were shut off and remained so during SD-2 (Figure S3).
-Turning the mixers on following SD-2 appeared to decrease D. flos-aquae counts at the surface of L1 and increased counts at the bottom of the water column (Figure S3), possibly indicating that operation of the mixers was sometimes (but not always) enough to successfully overwhelm the floating velocities of D. flos-aquae.
-We hypothesise that the turbulent diffusivities from the mixers may not be sufficient to overwhelm the vertical velocities of more buoyant species such as D. flos-aquae but further research is required to confirm this hypothesis.
+During the August 2018 experiment, D. flos-aquae counts were higher at the surface than the bottom at L1 before the mixers were shut off and remained so during SD-2 (Figure S3 in Supporting Information S1).
+Turning the mixers on following SD-2 appeared to decrease D. flos-aquae counts at the surface of L1 and increased counts at the bottom of the water column (Figure S3 in Supporting Information S1), possibly indicating that operation of the mixers was sometimes (but not always) enough to successfully overwhelm the floating velocities of D. flos-aquae.
+We hypothesize that the turbulent diffusivities from the mixers may not be sufficient to overwhelm the vertical velocities of more buoyant species such as D. flos-aquae but further research is required to confirm this hypothesis.